skylark-platform/reference-apps/README.md

 ### Apps (`app/`)

-- StreamTV - Demo application for Skylark
+- SkylarkTV - Demo application for Skylark
 - Storybook - [React component library][storybook]

 #### Running

-Create a `.env.local` in the `apps/streamtv` directory containing the corresponding environment variables found in the [Environment Variables document][environment-variables].
+Create a `.env.local` in the `apps/skylarktv` directory containing the corresponding environment variables found in the [Environment Variables document][environment-variables].

 Then run: